What is Yoga Therapy?

 Kim Allan is a certified and registered Yoga Therapist and Senior registered Yoga teacher with Yoga Australia, who has been teaching for over 15yrs.

-At the Yoga Therapy and Ayurveda Wellness Centre Kim offers private Yoga Therapy sessions, small group yoga for wellbeing classes and Yoga Therapy classes for Back Care, stress and anxiety, Healthy ageing and meditation.
+At the Ayurveda & Yoga Therapy Clinic Kim offers private Yoga Therapy sessions, small group yoga for wellbeing classes and Yoga Therapy classes for Back Care, stress and anxiety, Healthy ageing and meditation.